KrispWaffle/gpu-sim/README.md

 # Simulating GPU
-More of an NVIDIA GPU though
+More of an NVIDIA GPU
+REQ: imgui (just add it in the root dir)

 ![GUI](gui.png)